Two colleagues smiling and collaborating at a desk in a bright office, one working on a laptop while the other takes notes.

 Why your credit card may close

-To reopen your account, you should understand exactly why it closed in the first place.
+To reopen your closed account, you should understand why it closed in the first place.
 If your card issuer has made a mistake, you could appeal their decision.
 Some reasons for closing your account may include:

 • Fraud on your account: Your credit card issuer may close your account if they suspect fraud.
 Signs of fraud could include sudden withdrawals of large sums, expensive charges, or purchases in parts of the world where you haven’t previously shopped.

 • You're over-limit: If you exceed your card’s credit limit, your issuer may charge you a fee.
-If you don’t pay down your balance until it no longer exceeds your credit limit, you may continue receiving fees until your account ultimately closes.
+If you don’t pay down your balance until it no longer exceeds your credit limit, you may continue receiving fees until your account closes.

 • Your credit score dropped: Some credit cards have specific score requirements.
 If a change in your finances results in a sudden drop in your credit score, your card issuer may close your account to avoid any additional risk.